 The mission of the Technology Department is to provide quality, cost-effective services while advancing the use of technology in city government to increase excellence in operational efficiency and responsiveness.
 The Technology Department's mission is accomplished by providing professional and technical services in

-System Administration The Technology Department administers and maintains the City network operations center providing voice and data communications and network resources to all City departments and the Joint Sewer Agency.
-Paducah’s voice and data network reaches over 20 locations throughout the City interconnected via Paducah Power’s high speed fiber optic network.
-The Technology Department administers and maintains a wireless mobile network for Paducah Police and Fire Departments as well as hardware, software, and network infrastructure for 911 operations is administered and maintained by the Technology Department.
+Infrastructure The Technology Department administers and maintains the City network operations center providing voice and data communications and network resources to all City departments, and the Joint Sewer Agency.
+Paducah’s voice and data network reaches over 20 locations throughout the City interconnected via Paducah Power’s high-speed fiber optic network.
+The Paducah Police and Fire Departments wireless mobile network, hardware, software, and network infrastructure for 911 operations is administered and maintained by the Technology Department.

-Geographic Information Systems (GIS) The GIS division is responsible for the administration and maintenance of the City’s geographic information systems and plays the lead role in the continued operation of the McCracken and Paducah GIS Consortium (MAP~GIS).
-This division overseas all GIS software and hardware upgrades, new data acquisition, web publishing, mobile app development along with maintenance and updates to existing geospatial data.
+Geographic Information Systems The GIS division is responsible for the administration and maintenance of the City’s geographic information systems and plays the lead role in the continued operation of the McCracken and Paducah GIS Consortium (MAP~GIS).
+This division oversees all GIS software and hardware upgrades, new data acquisition, web publishing, and mobile app development along with maintenance and updates to existing geospatial data.
 Support and training are provided for all City departments using GIS.
-This division provides contractual GIS services to McCracken County, E911, and the Joint Sewer Agency.
-Technical assistance also is shared with Paducah Power and Paducah Water.
+This division provides contractual GIS services to McCracken County and E911.
+Technical assistance is also shared with Paducah Power, Paducah Water, and Joint Sewer Agency.

 Maps and G.I.S.